finos/open-developer-platform/.github/ISSUE_TEMPLATE/Communication_channel_request.md

 ## Slack Channel Request

-Let us know if your FINOS project needs a dedicated public channel on https://finos-lf.slack.com/ for real-time, synchronous project team communications.
+Let us know if your FINOS project needs a dedicated _**"public"**_ channel on https://finos-lf.slack.com/ for real-time, synchronous project team communications.

 **Please note** : All FINOS project channels in https://finos-lf.slack.com/ are _**"public"**_, unless explicitly stated why a _**"private"**_ channel is required.